-each state 66% of all allowable expenditures on CSE activities, referred to as "federal financial participation."
-The federal government's reimbursement is open-ended in that it pays its percentage of expenditures by matching the amounts spent by state and local governments with no upper limit or ceiling.
+each state 66% of all allowable expenditures on CSE activities, referred to as federal financial participation or federal matching funds.35 The federal government's reimbursement is open-ended in that it pays its percentage of allowable state and local government expenditures with no upper limit or ceiling.
 For the purposes of the federal budget process, this funding is considered to be mandatory spending, and is appropriated each fiscal year in the Departments of Labor, Health and Human Services, and Education, and Related Agencies Appropriations Act.

 Third, states collect child support on behalf of families receiving TANF assistance to reimburse themselves (and the federal government) for the cost of TANF cash payments to the family.
-(See "Distribution of Support" section, below.)
+(See the "Distribution of Support" section, below.)

-31 The Convention was adopted at the Hague Conference on Private International Law on November 23, 2007.
+32 The Convention was adopted at the Hague Conference on Private International Law on November 23, 2007.
 On August 30, 2016, President Obama signed the instrument of ratification for the Convention.